-NEW YORK • Former Goldman Sachs Group banker Roger Ng has asked for the foreign bribery case against him to be dismissed, saying he "warned" the bank not to do business with Malaysian financier Jho Low.
+NEW YORK (BLOOMBERG) - Former Goldman Sachs Group Inc banker Roger Ng asked for the foreign bribery case against him to be dismissed, saying he "warned" the bank not to do business with Malaysian financier Jho Low.

-Goldman's spokesman, Leissner's attorney and a spokesman for Acting US Attorney Seth DuCharme in New York, whose office is prosecuting the case, declined to comment.
+Goldman spokeswoman Maeve DuVally, Leissner attorney Henry Mazurek and Mr John Marzulli, a spokesman for Acting US Attorney Seth DuCharme in Brooklyn, New York, whose office is prosecuting the case, declined to comment on the filing.

 Low, who has denied wrongdoing, is considered a fugitive and has been charged in absentia in Malaysia and the US with money laundering and other offences.

-"It was...
-Leissner alone who thereafter lied for Low, protected Low and ultimately became a full-fledged criminal in the service of Low," he argues.
+"It was Leissner, and Leissner alone, who thereafter lied for Low, protected Low and ultimately became a full-fledged criminal in the service of Low," he argues.

 In the filing, Mr Agnifilo also assails a "silence" provision he says the US put in place as part of its multibillion-dollar deferred prosecution agreement with Goldman.
-The requirement means that any Goldman official Ng warned about Low will now be "afraid" of telling the truth, worried it would void the bank's deal with the US.
+The requirement means that any Goldman official Ng warned about Low will now be "afraid" of telling the truth, worried it would void the bank's deal with the US, he says.

 He says the provision, "enforced at the sole discretion of the government, ensures that no Goldman employee will contradict the government's narrative relating to Goldman's misconduct - including Ng's alleged misconduct for which he is charged".

-Mr Agnifilo argues that "this creates a constitutional issue in this case" by constraining Ng's use of witnesses in his defence.
+Mr Agnifilo argues that "this creates a constitutional issue in this case" by constraining Ng's use of witnesses in his defense.